Improving the Editor

 Teamwork Makes The Dreamwork (Part 2)

-Comments Off on Teamwork Makes The Dreamwork (Part 2)
+Chris - Tuesday, October 6th, 2020 Comments Off on Teamwork Makes The Dreamwork (Part 2)

 Happy Tuesday everyone!
 Welcome back to the Blightmare development blog.
 Last week, I talked a bit about the tools that we use as a team to get things done.
 I’m back today to finish up with a discussion of our version control experiences – as promised.
 I’m going to go through them in the order Continue Reading